Nurse questions medical care at immigration jail in Georgia | Federal News Network

-Rep. Bennie Thompson, a Mississippi Democrat who chairs the House Homeland Security Committee, said the panel is conducting an ongoing investigation about the conditions at ICE contractor facilities “and will be examining these new and incredibly serious allegations.”
+Wooten calls a gynecologist who works outside the facility “the uterus collector.”

+“Everybody he sees has a hysterectomy — just about everybody,” Wooten said.
+“He’s even taken out the wrong ovary on a young lady.”

 It was unclear to Wooten if women knowingly consented to the operations.
-She said nurses raised concerns about the doctor.
+Nurses raised concerns about the doctor, who is unnamed.

-“Everybody he sees has a hysterectomy — just about everybody,” Wooten said in the complaint.
-“He’s even taken out the wrong ovary on a young lady.”
+“These immigrant women, I don’t think they really, totally, all the way understand this is what’s going to happen depending on who explains it to them,” she is quoted saying.

 ICE said it does not comment on matters before the inspector general but that it takes all allegations seriously.